 The primary approaches to map delivery routes include

-2. Using Google Maps: Free for 10 stops
+- Using Google Maps: Free route planning for up to 10 stops (Lacks route optimization)

 So, let’s discuss each method in detail to help you choose the perfect method for planning your delivery routes.

 The traditional option is manual route planning.
-While cost-effective, this method is extremely time-consuming, prone to errors, and less accurate compared to other options.
+While being cost-effective, this method is time-consuming, error-prone, and the least accurate.
 It’s best suited for very small businesses with minimal routing needs.

 For manual planning, you’ll need a physical map, pen/paper, and a list of delivery stops and drivers.
 Here are the steps to plan a route manually: